NinjolasNJM/pixel-papercraft-generator-builder/README.md

 When using `Generator.drawTexture()` you can blend textures with a color using the `~blend` argument.

-This is useful when adding a tint to certain blocks in Minecraft corresponding to a biome.
+This is useful when adding a tint to certain blocks in Minecraft corresponding to a biome, like a forest, taiga, or desert.

 The `~blend` argument can be either: